CottageLabs/OpenArticleGauge/docs/generic_string_matcher_tech_design.md

 it would continue adding them, but also append a message to the page telling the user to raise an issue on github if they need to add licenses for lots of URL-s.

+Same for the + button on the license statement row of inputs.

 When editing records, add an additional tickbox before the License statement column called "Active?".